This page gives details of some outcomes from EBNet funding applications. For more outputs, see the Resources page.

 - Meeting the nutrient neutrality challenge using newly developed biological technology – Dr Yonqiang Liu, University of Southampton/Adam White, Plantwork Systems Ltd

-Publicly available information for all BIV projects awarded in 2020 are available here.
+Publicly available information for all BIV projects awarded in 2020 is available here.

 POC Dissemination